HarshV-910/my_app/DEPLOYMENT.md

 - Change user status to `approved`

 **Error: "Auth session missing" when logging out**
-- This happens if `signOut()` is called without an active session token in memory.
+- This happens if `signOut()` tries to revoke a non-existent session token.
-- Fix (already applied in code): check for a session first and call `supabase.auth.signOut({ scope: 'local' })` when no session exists.
+- Fix (already applied): We use `supabase.auth.signOut({ scope: 'local' })` to clear the session locally without a network call.
-- If you still see it, ensure you’ve deployed the latest code and that only one tab is logged in.
+- If you still see it after deploying the latest code, clear your browser cache and ensure only one tab is logged in.

 **Cannot login after signup**
 - Check Supabase logs: **Authentication** → **Logs**